 - 1 large lemon or orange (or use half of each)

-- 500g sugar
+- 500g granulated sugar

-- 3 tbsp of quality honey
+- 3 tablespoons good-quality honey

-- Remove the pan from the heat and carefully tip in the Elderflowers.
-Make sure that they are fully submerged in the hot syrup, pop on the lid and set aside for at least 12 hours, preferably 24.
+- Meanwhile, snip away as much of the stem parts of the flower heads as you can.
+Discard the stems.Remove the pan from the heat and tip in the elderflowers.
+Make sure that they are fully submerged in the hot syrup.
+Put the lid on the pan, and set aside to steep for at least 12 hours, preferably 24.

 - After the flowers have steeped, strain the syrup into a bowl through a fine-meshed sieve and then again through a muslin cloth.
 Decant the strained syrup into sterilised bottles.
 If stored in the fridge, the cordial should keep for up to a month – though it’s unlikely to last that long!

 Recipe by Wild Food UK; development and photos by Otherwise for Wild Food UK